kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ## Order microservice

-Now we will develop a second microservice that will be used for managing data about orders.
+Now we will develop the second microservice that will be used for managing the data about orders.
 Each order will be related to one customer.

-### Develop a microservice
+### Develop microservice

-To develop an order microservice, we have to repeat similar steps as with customer microservice.
+To develop the order microservice, we have to repeat similar steps as with the customer microservice.

-First, we run annother postgresql instance for storing order data:
+First, we run another Postgresql database instance for storing the order data:

 ```bash
 docker run -d --name postgres-orders -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=order -p 5433:5432 postgres:latest
 ```

-Then we define an `Order` JPA entity.
-We extend `Customer` entity with data about its orders:
+Then we define the `Order` JPA entity.
+We extend the `Customer` entity with the data about its orders:

 ```java
 @Transient
 private List<Order> orders;
 ```

-Since the orders field is annotated with `@Transient`, orders will not get fetched and stored into the database by JPA.
+Since the orders field is annotated with `@Transient`, the orders will not get fetched and stored into the database by JPA.
 Instead, we will retrieve them from the order microservice.

-All the other steps of developing an order microservice are very similar as in customer service and will not be repeated here.
+All the other steps of developing the order microservice are very similar to the customer microservice and will not be repeated here.

 ## Connect the two microservices

-We will now extend the customer microservice so that it will return orders of each queried customer.
-We will extend the business logic CDI bean with remote http call to order service.
+We will now extend the customer microservice so that it will return the orders of each queried customer.
+We will extend the business logic CDI bean with the remote http call to the order service.
 We have to add the following fields and methods:

 ```java
 private ObjectMapper objectMapper;